 PARCS is an independent association that supports and represents the interests of cottage communities of Saskatchewan.
 Its vision is to be the voice of action for strengthening and supporting the cottage way of life in Saskatchewan.
-Many PARCS members are also members of Municipalities of Saskatchewan.
+Many PARCS members are also members SUMA.

-Web: www.skparcs.com Email: parcs@sasktel.net Phone: 306-630-9698
+Web: www.skparcs.com Email: parcs@sasktel.net Phone: 306-531-9466